User Manual – Durst

 Operation «Create Production Job»

-The following changes have been implemented for the Operatoin Create Production Job:
+The following updates have been made to the Operation Create Production Job:

-• Renaming of the Operation – the Operation has been renamed from «Create Production Job and Imposition» to «Create Production Job», as the previous naming often led to users selecting the wrong Operation when creating a simple Production Job.
-The new Operation «Create Production Job» now generates a Production Job.
-Optionally, it can also create an Imposition.
+• Renaming of the Operation – the Operation previously named «Create Production Job and Imposition» has been renamed to «Create Production Job».
+The previous name often caused confusion, leading users to select the wrong Operation when creating a simple Production Job.
+The updated Operation «Create Production Job» now focuses on generating a Production Job, with the Option to include an Imposition.
 The Operation works independently for both functions: creating a Production Job and generating an Imposition within a Production Job.

-• Edit Output Template – starting from this version, an Output Template can be edited directly within the Operation [53].
-This eliminates the need to create a new template for minor changes – such as selecting a different Substrate Definition or using another Cutter Device.
+• Edit Output Template – starting with this version, an Output Template can be edited directly within the Operation [53].
+This allows users to make minor adjustments – such as selecting a different Substrate Definition or assigning a different Cutter Device – without needing to create a new Template from scratch.

-Figure 22: The Operation Create Production Job with the option to edit a Template directly
+Figure 22: The Operation Create Production Job with the option to directly edit an Output Template

 Operation «Create Production Job from Imposition»

-The following changes have been implemented for the Operaton Create Production Job from Imposition:
+The following changes have been implemented for the Operation Create Production Job from Imposition:

-• Editing the Output Template – as of this version, an Output Template can be edited directly within the Operation [54].
-This eliminates the need to create a new template for every small change – such as selecting a different Substrate Definition or using another Cutter Device.
+• Editing the Output Template – starting with this version, the Output Template can be edited directly within the Operation [54].
+This enhancement removes the need to create a new Template for every minor change – such as selecting a different Substrate Definition or switching to another Cutter Device.

-Figure 23: The dialog Add Production Configuration with the correct sequence for a configuration with the Operation Create Production Job from Imposition
+Figure 23: The dialog Add Production Configuration with the correct sequence for a Configuration including the Operation Create Production Job from Imposition

 Operation «Split Print Item»